muliPal/Myhub/plan.md

         3. Rich Dad Poor Dad.
         4. The Monk Who Sold His Ferrari.
 * [ ] On the featured projects section, add, create a link to my stories of how i have built all of these projects from scratch on every project.
+* [ ] With the contact button, do a pop up like Naipei's with a small list of my contacts(20-05-2025)
+* [ ] Animate the about me text.

     # Workplan 14/05/2025